Car classification: European market segments

 Several other segment descriptions, listed below, are used in Europe.
 Cars from these segments may also be sold in other countries.
-However, usage of the terms is mostly specific to within Europe.
+However, the usage of the terms is mostly specific to Europe.

 Grand tourer

-A grand tourer (GT) is a car that is designed for high speed and long-distance driving, due to a combination of performance and luxury attributes.
+A grand tourer (GT) is a car that is designed for high-speed and long-distance driving, due to a combination of performance and luxury attributes.
 The most common format is a front-engine, rear-wheel-drive two-door coupé with either a two-seat or a 2+2 arrangement.

 The term derives from the Italian language phrase gran turismo which became popular in the English language from the 1950s, evolving from fast touring cars and streamlined closed sports cars during the 1930s.